onyeka-hub/devops-tools-training/README.md

 ### Installing cert-manager

 ### Steps
-1. Set up an IAM Role
+1. Set up an IAM policy

 cert-manager needs to be able to add records to Route53 in order to solve the DNS01 challenge.
-To enable this, create a IAM policy with the name PolicyForCertManager, with following permissions:
+To enable this, create a IAM policy with the name **PolicyForCertManager**, with following permissions:

 ```
 {